hapijs/hapi/docs/API.md

                 - `'required'` - authentication is required.
                 - `'optional'` - authentication is optional (must be valid if present).
                 - `'try'` - same as `'optional'` but allows for invalid authentication.
+            - `strategies` - a string array of strategy names in order they should be attempted.
+If only one strategy is used, `strategy` can be used instead.
+Defaults to `'default'`.
+            - `payload` - if set, the payload (in requests other than 'GET' and 'HEAD') is authenticated after it is processed.
+Requires a strategy with payload authentication support (e.g. [Hawk](Hawk authentication)).
+Available values:
+                - `false` - no payload authentication.
+This is the default value.
+                - `'required'` - payload authentication required.
+                - `'optional'` - payload authentication performed only when the client includes payload authentication information (e.g.
+                  `hash` attribute in Hawk).
             - `tos` - minimum terms-of-service version required (uses the [semver](https://npmjs.org/package/semver) module).
 If defined, the authentication credentials object must include a `tos` key which satisfies this requirement.
 Defaults to `false` which means no validation.
             - `scope` - required application scope.
 A scope string which must be included in the authentication credentials object in `scope` which is